TeacherLists can be a great tool that works with—not against—existing school supply kit fundraisers and benefits your district’s staff and parents.

 We’ve talked with a lot of district administrators and communicators, and we’ve heard your concerns about appearing to compete with school supply kit fundraisers already in place at your schools.
 One way to avoid the appearance of competing with fundraisers run by school parent groups is to post your lists to TeacherLists after school fundraisers have ended in the spring.

-To make it even easier to do that, we’re adding a scheduling tool to the site in 2020.
-When the scheduling feature launches, you’ll be able to send us your lists as soon as they’re finalized in the spring but delay posting of the lists on TeacherLists until after school parent groups have wrapped up their school supply kit fundraisers.
+To make it even easier to do that, we’ve added a scheduling tool to the site.
+You can send us your lists as soon as they’re finalized in the spring but delay posting of the lists on TeacherLists until after school parent groups have wrapped up their school supply kit fundraisers.

 PTOs and PTAs that sell prepackaged school supplies typically take orders in the spring, but this year many groups’ plans have been upended by the coronavirus and resulting school closures.
 The financial difficulties many families are facing have made some parent groups reluctant to ask parents for money in any way, including school supply kits.
 If a previously planned school supply kit fundraiser at your school has been canceled, TeacherLists provides an easy way to share what back-to-school supplies students need with your school’s families.